 - On the Header & Footer menu, select ‘Different First Page’

-Step 3: Cover design – add a picture to the cover
+Step 3: Cover design – add a picture

 - Double click at the top of the document to enter the Edit Header mode.
 Or click Insert -> Header -> Edit Header